-Established in 1986, JRIA is a registered small (micro) consulting firm with offices in Williamsburg and Fredericksburg, Virginia, which provides a full range of archaeological research, cultural resource management, and historic preservation services to diverse clients throughout Virginia and the Mid-Atlantic.
+Established in 1986, JRIA is a registered small (micro) consulting firm in Williamsburg, Virginia which provides a full range of archaeological research, cultural resource management, and historic preservation services to diverse clients throughout Virginia and the Mid-Atlantic.

 JRIA has considerable experience in performing all phases of archaeological fieldwork, analysis, and report preparation to assist clients in meeting local, state, and federal cultural resource management regulations.

 JRIA has the expertise to perform archival, documentary, cartographic, photographic, and oral history research to support a wide array of projects.